-Financial aid is money from federal, state, university and independent resources and includes scholarships, grants, loans, and work study.
-It can be used to help pay for tuition, room and meals, books, and other college-related costs.
+Simply, financial aid is money from university, as well as federal, state, and independent resources.
+It includes scholarships, grants, loans, and work study, and can be used to help pay for tuition, room and meals, books, and other college-related costs.

 Loans are available to students (and parents) on a need and non-need basis.
 Many student loans are interest-free while you are in school.
 A low-interest repayment program begins six to nine months after you graduate.